SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

     kubectl apply -n sap-cloud-logging-integration -f cloud-logging-instance.yaml
     ```

-1. Wait for the instance to be created, you can check its status using the following command:
+1. Wait for the instance to be created.
+You can check its status using the following command:

     ```
     kubectl get serviceinstances.services.cloud.sap.com -o yaml -n sap-cloud-logging-integration